+where $w$ is called the `relaxation' parameter.
+It is easy to see that the fixed point of $T_w$ is also the optimal value function of the MDP (fixed point of $T$).
+Moreover, it is shown in \cite{reetz1973solution} that the contraction factor of $T_w$ is $1-\gamma+\gamma w$.
+Under a special structure of the MDP, i.e., with $p(i| i,a) > 0, ~ \forall i,a$, we have $w^* > 1$ (strictly greater than $1$).
+Then, the relaxation parameter $w$ can be chosen in three possible ways: \begin{enumerate} \item If $0<w<1,$ then the contractor factor of $T_w$ is more than the contraction factor of $T$. \item If $w=1,$ then $T = T_w$ and hence the contraction factors of both the operators are same. \item If $1 < w \leq w^*,$ the contraction factor of $T_w$ is less than the contraction factor of $T$.
+This implies that the fixed point iteration utilizing \eqref{soT} generates the optimal value function faster than the standard value iteration. \end{enumerate} In \cite{kamanchi2019successive}, a successive relaxation Q-Bellman equation (we call the Generalized Q-Bellman equation) is constructed as follows:

+where $0 < w \leq w^*$.
+It has been shown that, although the Q-values obtained by \eqref{QsoT} can be different from the optimal Q-values, the optimal value functions are still the same.
+That is,

+The Generalized Q-values ($Q_w$ in \eqref{QsoT}) are obtained as follows.
+An initial estimate $Q_0$ of $Q_w$ is arbitrarily selected and a sequence of $Q_n, ~ n \geq 1$ is obtained according to:

-In this way, we obtain optimal value function and optimal policy using the Q-value iteration scheme.
-Note that the system of equations \eqref{qvi-eqn} is a non-linear system of equations.
-Q-value iteration is a first order method for solving this system of equations.
+It is shown in \cite{kamanchi2019successive} that, the Q-values obtained by \eqref{IterQsoT} converge to the generalized Q-values $Q_w$.
+In this way, we obtain optimal value function and optimal policy using the successive relaxation Q-value iteration scheme.